Jim-JMCD/syncBKUP/README.md

 ~~~
 #### Options

-**-s** The source data of the backup, the source must be a directory or the name of a file that contains direcotries to be backed up.
+**-s** The source data of the backup, the source must be a directory or the name of a file that contains directories to be backed up.

 **-d** The destination directory of the backup data, the backup repository.
 The repository contains the backed up data, logs and the delta versions.